mbuesch/razer/HACKING.md

 - a Windows machine with [Razer Synapse](http://www.razerzone.com/synapse/) installed (note: you'll need to register)
 - another mouse: to reduce protocol chatter by avoiding moving the mouse spied on

-## Using USBPcap
+## Using USBPcap or Wireshark

 You can sniff the USB protocol on Windows using [USBPcap](http://desowin.org/usbpcap/index.html).
 Take a look at the [illustrated tour](http://desowin.org/usbpcap/tour.html) for more information.
+Altenatively you can use [Wireshark](https://www.wireshark.org/).

-## Using a guest VirtualBox VM and usbmon.
+## Using a guest VirtualBox VM and usbmon or QEMU and usbmon.

-1. install Windows: you can get an evaluation copy (usable for 90 days) of [Windows 7 Entreprise](http://www.microsoft.com/en-us/evalcenter/evaluate-windows-7-enterprise) (note: you'll need to register)
+1. install Windows: you can get an evaluation copy (usable for 90 days) of [Windows 7 Enterprise](http://www.microsoft.com/en-us/evalcenter/evaluate-windows-7-enterprise) (note: you'll need to register)

 2. find your mouse USB bus and device numbers: